Apple Podcasts

 Address: 1 Infinite Loop, Cupertino, CA 95014, USA

 Apple Podcasts is an audio streaming service and media player application developed by Apple Inc. for playing podcasts.
 Apple began supporting podcasts with iTunes 4.9 released in June 2005 and launched its first standalone mobile app in 2012.
 The app was later pre-installed with iOS beginning October 2014.
 The Apple Podcasts directory features more than two million shows.
 Apple Podcasts is available on iOS, iPadOS, macOS, watchOS, tvOS, CarPlay, visionOS, Microsoft Windows operating systems, web browsers, and on Amazon Alexa devices.
-In 2024 does not support opus.
 Wikipedia

 Website: www.apple.com